AmberThrall/SteinhausNotebooks/README.md

 # Steinhaus Filtration and Stable Paths in the Mapper

 This repository contains Jupyter notebooks related to our paper *Steinhaus Filtration and Stable Paths in the Mapper*.
-There are three notebooks of notes.
+There are three notebooks touching on three aspects.

 The packages required to run all three notebooks can be installed via
 ```